Four Types of Pet insurance Cover

 Compare using MoneySuperMarket or GoCompare

 Filter for lifetime cover, minimum vet fee limit, and acceptable excess.
-Check Defaqto and Trustpilot for claims handling reputation β this matters enormously when you actually need to claim.
+Check Defaqto and Trustpilot for claims handling reputation - this matters a lot when you actually need to claim.

 Don't cancel and reinsure elsewhere

-Switching insurers means any condition your pet has developed becomes pre-existing at the new insurer β excluded immediately.
-Only switch if you must (e.g. affordability), and understand what will be excluded at the new policy.
+Switching insurers means any condition your pet has developed becomes pre-existing at the new insurer - excluded immediately.
+Only switch if you have to (e.g. affordability), and know what will be excluded at the new policy.